top of page

 Parents

 You are regarded as members of our setting who have full participatory rights.
-These include a right to be:

 • valued and respected;